Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 - **logger** : Linux command providing an easy way to log data under the `/var/log/syslog` file

 - **dd** : command-line utility to create a bit-by-bit copy of a disk image

+- **ddcfldd** : enhanced version of `dd` offering multi-file output and built-in integrity check using a hash

 - **memdump** : command-line utility to dump the system memory to the standard output stream